 Some of the new technologies work to extend shelf-life.
 Extending shelf-life is a good thing, but coatings, for example, can’t be applied to all types of produce and they don’t tell you how much remaining shelf-life the produce has.

 Imaging and pulping approaches might be able to tell you the current remaining shelf-life but they’re only “snapshots” and, because they cannot measure the rate of change, they can’t predict the remaining shelf-life or truly enable intelligent decision making across the fresh food supply chain.

-We believe Zest Fresh offers the most effective approach to reducing fresh food waste.
+We believe Zest Fresh offers the most effective approach to reducing fresh produce waste.
 Zest Fresh begins by determining the maximum freshness capacity for each type of produce.
 Then we monitor the impact of time and temperature – the two most important factors that impact remaining shelf-life – of each pallet of produce beginning at harvest and provide a dynamic shelf-life indicator, the Zest Intelligent Pallet Routing Code (ZIPR Code) that enables supply chain managers to know – in real-time – the actual remaining freshness of each pallet of produce so that each pallet is delivered to the retailers with sufficient freshness to meet their requirements.
 This ensures that no produce spoils on the shelf or with the consumer.

 The result is that Zest Fresh reduces fresh food waste by 50 percent or more.
-Reduced fresh food waste means more money in the retailers’ pockets and the freshest produce for their customers.
+Reduced fresh produce waste means more money in the retailers’ pockets and the freshest produce for their customers.